bitrise-steplib/steps-cocoapods-install/README.md

 [![Step changelog](https://shields.io/github/v/release/bitrise-io/steps-cocoapods-install?include_prereleases&label=changelog&color=blueviolet)](https://github.com/bitrise-io/steps-cocoapods-install/releases)

-You don't need to keep the installed Pods in your repo.
-Simply add this Step and Bitrise will do the Pod install for you on the VM!
+This Step uses CocoaPods' `pod install` or `pod update` command to install your dependencies.

 <details>
 <summary>Description</summary>

 CocoaPods is a dependency manager for Swift and Objective-C projects.
 This Step uses CocoaPods' `pod install` or `pod update` command to install your dependencies on the virtual machine where your Bitrise build runs.

 CocoaPods version is determined based on the Podfile.lock file or on the Gemfile.lock file.
 If your Gemfile.lock file contains the `cocoapods` gem, then the Step will call the pod `install` command with `bundle exec`.
 Otherwise, the Cocoapods version in the Podfile.lock will be installed as a global gem.
 If no Cocoapods version is defined in Podfile.lock or Gemfile.lock, the preinstalled sytem Cocoapods version will be used.